-The Curse of Aventine HillAn age old rumor has it that a curse lies on this hill because of their tragic story about the two brothers - Remus and Romulus.
-The twins were very young and very powerful, hunters who were led by a group of shepherds.
+The Curse of Aventine HillAn age old rumor has it that a curse lies on this hill because of the tragic story about the two brothers - Remus and Romulus.
+The twins were very young and very powerful, hunters who led a group of shepherds.
 They decided to establish a large new city- Rome.
 However, these two brothers could not settle on who would rule- and asked for a sign from the gods.

 Remus, who saw six vultures, was pitted against Romulus who saw twelve vultures.
 One claimed that because his vision had come first, he was to rule.
 The other said that his vision, showing 12 vultures, is greater and therefore he is meant to dominate.
-The final outcome was determined when Remus was assassinated by his brother Romulus, who went on to become the new city's ruler, the city of Rome.
+The final outcome was determined when Remus was assassinated by his brother Romulus, who went on to become the new city's ruler, in the new city of Rome.

 This tragic story was treated as a taboo of sorts- no Roman ruler made it part of Rome’s territory due to the curse.
 In the years between 640-616 BCE it became part of the city, in order to strengthen its defenses.
 During the 5th century BC, Rome was already spread beyond the Aventine Hill, towards the Field of Mars.